Book A Consultation!

 If you weren’t aware, as of 1/23/2020 the city and county of Denver, Colorado does not allow three specific dog breeds: the American Pit Bull Terrier, the American Staffordshire Terrier, or the Staffordshire Bull Terrier.
 Below you’ll find a two minute speech I gave to the City Council Safety Committee regarding a proposed update to allow special licensing of these breeds, which would essentially end the ban.
 Keep in mind I had to keep things brief, so the essay below doesn’t capture the entirety of my views on the subject but I think it’s still worth sharing.

-Hello everyone, my name is Scott Ross – I’m a Denver resident, I’m the owner of Chill Out Dog Training, and I’m a certified trainer through the Certification Council of Professional Dog Trainers – which is our city’s trusted organization for court ordered canine socialization classes.
-In my career, I’ve spent hundreds of hands-on hours working dogs though aggression issues and getting incredible results – so, I have an in depth, first-hand attained knowledge on the matter of breed and behavior.
+Hello everyone, my name is Scott Ross – I’m a Denver resident, I’m the owner of Chill Out Dog Training.
+In my career, I’ve spent hundreds of hands-on hours working dogs though aggression issues and getting incredible results.
+I have an in depth, first-hand attained knowledge on the matter of breed and behavior.

 With my experience-built, deep understanding of aggressive dog behavior, including its causes and remedies, I fully support the proposed updates to the breed specific legislation (BSL), and here’s why: